caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *int*, *optional*, *default = 0*

-    Number of sky model components that are processed in a single chunk.
+    Number of sky-model components that are processed in a single chunk.

   **dd_exp-sign-convention**

     *str*, *optional*, *default = casa*

-    Sign convention to use for the complex exponential. 'casa' specifies the e^(2.pi.I) convention while 'thompson' specifies the e^(-2.pi.I) convention in the white book and Fourier analysis literature.
-Defaults to 'casa'.
+    Sign convention to use for the complex exponential.
+The default, 'casa', specifies the e^(2.pi.I) convention, while 'thompson' specifies the e^(-2.pi.I) convention in The White Book and Fourier analysis literature.

   **dd_within**